Search

 • Encourage your child to open up about receiving or sending provocative images without your supervision.

-• Remind you child that there are essential and personal information that they should never share online such as address, photos and video footage.
+• Remind your child that there are essential and personal information that they should never share online such as address, photos and video footage.

-• Set clear rules about what the can and cannot do with their electronic devices
+• Set clear rules about what they can and cannot do with their electronic devices.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.